homecon/homecon/installation.md

-# Raspbery Pi preparation for smarthome.pi
+# Raspbery Pi preparation for KNXControl

-#
+## Start fresh
-#
+Write image file  "SmarthomePI.img" to a 8GB SD card using win32diskimager Plug in the raspberry pi and connect to your network

-#
+## Networking

-# write image file  "SmarthomePI.img" to a 8GB SD card using win32 diskimager
+### First login

-# find the ip adress of the raspberry.pi using trial and error
+Find the ip adress of the raspberry.pi using Advanced IP Scanner Use PuTTy to connect to your raspberry over ssh with any computer in your network Use the above found ip adress, port 22 login as: pi
-# probably 192.168.1.13 or higher
+password: raspberry

-# log on to the PI
+### Static ip
-# user: admin
+Setup a static ip adress
-# pswd: admin
+´sudo nano /etc/network/interfaces´

 #################################################################
 # change eibd settings